 \subsection{Baryon profile bias}

-Three clusters from \cite{Giacintucci:2017xyd} utilize double beta profile (\ref{double_beta}) which does not take into account steepness parameter $\epsilon$ in equation \ref{beta_profile}.
-The remaining 20 clusters in our sample have average steepness parameter $<\epsilon> = 1.69$ which is significantly smaller than the average steepness parameter $<\epsilon_{V}> = 3.24$ of \cite{Vikhlinin:2005mp} data set.
-Increasing $\epsilon$ in our data rotates the apparent DM distribution curve and shifts it upwards which makes the EG prediction of the apparent DM more consistent with the observation of DM (see figure \ref{plot:epsilon_new}).
+Three clusters from \citet{Giacintucci:2017xyd} utilize double beta profile (\ref{double_beta}) which does not take into account steepness parameter $\epsilon$ in Eq. (\ref{beta_profile}).
+The remaining 20 clusters in our sample have average steepness parameter $<\epsilon> = 1.69$ which is significantly smaller than the average steepness parameter $<\epsilon_{V}> = 3.24$ of \citet{Vikhlinin:2005mp} dataset.
+Increasing $\epsilon$ in our data rotates the apparent DM distribution curve and shifts it upwards which makes the EG prediction of the apparent DM more consistent with the observation of DM (see Fig. \ref{plot:epsilon_new}).
 Recent results from \citet{Ettori09,Eckert12} suggest that the baryon profiles are in fact much steeper than the original beta profile and in agreement with the high $\epsilon$ values from \citet{Vikhlinin:2005mp}.

-\subsection{Other Systematics}
+\subsection{Other systematics}

-One of the assumptions which was discussed above in the introduction was the fixed value of the Hubble parameter which implies no dependence on the redshifts of the data.
+One of the assumptions of the EG model, which was discussed above in the introduction, is the fixed value of the Hubble parameter.
 To test this assumption we divided by redshifts our data sample of 23 galaxy clusters into two bins, i.e. one bin contained 11 clusters with the lowest redshifts ($<z> = 0.17$) and the second bin contained 12 clusters with the highest redshifts ($<z> = 0.25$).
-Utilization of both bins produced almost completely identical results which supports the assumption made.
+Analysis of both bins produced almost completely identical results and that validates the fixed Hubble parameter assumption.